svmiller/eh6105/lab-scripts.md

 ### [Problem Set #5](http://eh6105.svmiller.com/problem-sets/5/eh6105-ps5.pdf)

 The final problem set makes use of [General Social Survey (GSS) data on attitudes about government spending](http://svmiller.com/stevedata/reference/gss_spending.html) in [`{stevedata}`](http://svmiller.com/stevedata) to learn about OLS model diagnostics.
+Students will also have the option of bootstrapping their regression model here if they want to go hardcore in the last question.
+Nothing in the course plan said I couldn't have you choose this path if I wanted.  😜